MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/initialization-and-clean-up-code-using-infopath-2003-object-model.md

 End Sub
 ```

-For information on how to create an event handler, see [How to: Add an Event Handler Using the InfoPath 2003 Object Model](how-to-add-an-event-handler-using-the-infopath-2003-object-model.md).
+For information on how to create an event handler, see [Add an Event Handler Using the InfoPath 2003 Object Model](how-to-add-an-event-handler-using-the-infopath-2003-object-model.md).

 ## The _ShutDown Method